Safety Tips For Your Time on the Bayou Teche National Water and Paddle Trail

-- Take into consideration that some of the boat landings are located in rural areas and are not lit at night.
+- Some boat landings are in rural areas and are not lit at night.

 - Tell someone about your paddling plans before you leave.

-- Carry an adequate water supply: Louisiana can be hot & humid in summer months.
+- Carry water and sunscreen: Louisiana can be hot & humid in summer months.

-- Check weather conditions for the area you will visit and be aware of current water conditions and flood stages.
+- Check weather conditions and be aware of current water conditions and flood stages.

-- You may encounter crawfish traps, crab traps, float lines, and jig lines in the water.
-Respect private property and leave them untouched.
+- You may encounter crawfish traps, crab traps, float lines and jig lines in the water.
+Respect and leave untouched this private property.

-- Occasionally you will see a motorboat along these trails: remember to turn your bow into the wake.
+- Occasionally you will see motorboats: remember to turn your bow into the wake.

 - Park in designated areas, making sure not to block driveways or interfere with traffic.